 In general, the Foreign Corrupt Practices Act of 1977, as amended, or the FCPA, prohibits offering to pay, paying, promising to pay, or authorizing the payment of money or anything of value to a foreign official in order to influence any act or decision of the foreign official in his or her official capacity or to secure any other improper advantage in order to obtain or retain business for or with, or in order to direct business to, any person.
 The prohibitions apply not only to payments made to "any foreign official," but also to those made to "any foreign political party or official thereof," to "any candidate for foreign political office" or to any person, while knowing that all or a portion of the payment will be offered, given, or promised to anyone in any of the foregoing categories.
-"Foreign officials" under the FCPA include officers or employees of a department, agency, or instrumentality of a foreign hospitals, clinics, research facilities and medical schools in countries with public healthcare and/or public education systems to be "foreign negatival" under the FCPA.
-When we interact with foreign healthcare professionals and researchers in testing and marketing on ur product salroad, should any of our product andidates receive foreign regulatory approval in the future, we must have policies and procedures in place sufficient to prevent us and agents acting on our behalf from providing any bribe, gift or gratuity, including excessive or lavish meals, travel or entertainment in connection with marketing our products and services or securing required permits and approvals.
-The FCPA also obligates companies whose securities are listed in the United States to comply with accounting provisions for international operations.
+"Foreign officials" under the FCPA include officers or employees of a department, agency, or instrumentality of a foreign government.
+The term "instrumentality" is broad and can include state-owned or state-controlled entities.
+Importantly, United States authorities deem most healthcare professionals and other employees of foreign hospitals, clinics, research facilities and medical schools in countries with public healthcare and/or public education systems to be "foreign officials" under the FCPA.
+When we interact with foreign healthcare professionals and researchers in testing and marketing our products abroad, should any of our product candidates receive foreign regulatory approval in the future, we must have policies and procedures in place sufficient to prevent us and agents acting on our behalf from providing any bribe, gift or gratuity, including excessive or lavish meals, travel or entertainment in connection with marketing our products and services or securing required permits and approvals.
+The FCPA also obligates companies whose securities are listed in the United States to comply with accounting provisions requiring us to maintain books and records that accurately and fairly reflect all transactions of the corpora